skyphii/WispSky/README.md

 Hey!
 I'm Sky.

-I'm interested in anything programming and/or game related.
+I'm a full-stack software developer and indie game dev (hobbyist).
 Some languages I use a lot include Java, Python, C#, JavaScript and C++.

 I enjoy making plugins for Minecraft servers, and making small game concepts in the Unity game engine.